mablack/cordova-diagnostic-plugin/README.md

 - {Function} successCallback - The callback which will be called when operation is successful.
 The function is passed a single string parameter indicating the result:
    - `cordova.plugins.diagnostic.motionStatus.GRANTED` - user granted motion authorization.
-   - `cordova.plugins.diagnostic.motionStatus.DENIED` - user denied authorization.
+   - `cordova.plugins.diagnostic.motionStatus.DENIED_ALWAYS` - user denied authorization.
    - `cordova.plugins.diagnostic.motionStatus.RESTRICTED` - user cannot grant motion authorization.
    - `cordova.plugins.diagnostic.motionStatus.NOT_AVAILABLE` - device does not support Motion Tracking.
    Motion tracking is supported by iOS devices with an M7 co-processor (or above): that is iPhone 5s (or above), iPad Air (or above), iPad Mini 2 (or above).